Club Safety & Non-Discrimination Policy

-|The Safety and Wellbeing of Young People is Our Number One Priority
+|The Safety and Well-being of Young People is Our Number One Priority

 We work every day to create a safe, fun environment so kids can have every opportunity to be successful in life.
 We have ZERO tolerance for inappropriate behavior of any kind, including child sexual abuse or misconduct, and we put resources behind that stance.

-Culture of Safety: Boys & Girls Clubs of Greater Kansas City continually updates robust safety policies, programs and training for our staff and volunteers that are designed to promote child safety and protect young people from threats that are present in our society.
-We implement layers of safety policies and guidelines to keep our kids safe including:
+Culture of Safety: Boys & Girls Clubs of Greater Kansas City continually updates robust safety policies, programs, and training for our staff and volunteers that are designed to promote child safety and protect young people from threats that are present in our society.
+We implement layers of safety policies and guidelines to keep our kids safe, including:

-Safety Policies: Boys & Girls Clubs of Greater Kansas City has comprehensive safety policies in place that protect youth – including, but not limited to, supervision, transportation, communication and prohibiting private one-on-one contact.
+Safety Policies: Boys & Girls Clubs of Greater Kansas City has comprehensive safety policies in place that protect youth – including, but not limited to, supervision, transportation, communication, and prohibiting private one-on-one contact.

-24-hour Toll-free Child Safety Hotline: We encourage all staff, members and families to report any incident or situation they feel is unsafe.
+24-hour Toll-free Child Safety Hotline: We encourage all staff, members, and families to report any incident or situation they feel is unsafe.
 Through our national partnership with Praesidium, one of the nation’s leading safety experts, Boys & Girls Clubs of Greater Kansas City Club members and staff have access to a confidential 24-hour toll-free Child Safety Hotline, 866-607-SAFE (7233) or email SafeClub@Praesidiuminc.com.

 Mandatory Background Checks: Mandatory criminal background checks are required every year for every staff and board member at Boys & Girls Clubs of Greater Kansas City.
 In addition, criminal background checks are required for any volunteer who has direct contact with children.
 All potential employees and volunteers are also run through the Federal Bureau of Investigation and the Kansas or Missouri State Registry.

-Required Immediate Reporting: Employees and Volunteers of Boys & Girls Clubs of Greater Kansas City area all mandated reporters.
+Required Immediate Reporting: Employees and Volunteers of Boys & Girls Clubs of Greater Kansas City area are all mandated reporters.
 We are required, by law, to report any reported or suspected child abuse or neglect to the state’s Child Abuse and Neglect Hotline.
-In addition to this, we are also required to report any critical incident to Boys & Girls Clubs of American within 24 hours.
+In addition to this, we are also required to report any critical incident to Boys & Girls Clubs of America within 24 hours.

 Mandatory Annual Safety Assessments: We complete a safety assessment each year to ensure we continually make improvements to safety at our Clubs.

-Safety Trainings: Ongoing training and supervision of staff is critical.
-We participate in a wide variety of child safety training conducted such as Child & Club Safety 101, Preventing Bullying in Youth Organizations, Keeping Your Boys & Girls Club Safe, Social Media Safety, Annual Suicide Prevention Training, Workplace Safety Orientation, Annual Child Abuse Awareness Training, and annual Mandated Reporter training, Child Sexual Abuse Prevention Training, and CPR/First Aid and AED training.
+Safety Trainings: Ongoing training and supervision of staff are critical.
+We participate in a wide variety of child safety training conducted, such as Child & Club Safety 101, Preventing Bullying in Youth Organizations, Keeping Your Boys & Girls Club Safe, Social Media Safety, Annual Suicide Prevention Training, Workplace Safety Orientation, Annual Child Abuse Awareness Training, and annual Mandated Reporter training, Child Sexual Abuse Prevention Training, and CPR/First Aid and AED training.
 We also engage leading third-party safety experts to provide guidance for our policies and approaches, including Praesidium, the National Center for Missing & Exploited Children, and the National Children’s Advocacy Center.

 Safety Committee: Boys & Girls Clubs of Greater Kansas City has a dedicated safety committee to provide input and guidance on local policies and safety strategies.
 Priorities and initiatives include: